 The following is a guest post from Joshua Gibson.
-If you’re interested in submitting a guest contribution, please refer to our contributor guidelines.

 Just like every good sprint has a good start, it’s essential for a new client or new member of your facility to get acclimated and feel comfortable.

 To that end, I subscribe to the idea:

 “Do all the hard work up front, so there’s less work down the road.”

 However I mistakenly tend to assume people, especially new clients, know what I’m thinking from Day One — which is never the case and can lead to real problems!
 This article will show you how to avoid this trap with three different types of clients.

 New client A was overweight, introverted, had no real limitations, and no past training experience.

 Personality Profile: In the gym they’ll be bombarded with new stimuli; very “fit” individuals and complex machines.
 They’ll likely be uncomfortable and will need to be walked through everything.